P-Hansen/battleship/README.md

 Created by: Philip Hansen

-Front end battleship app that uses words insted of ships.
+Front end battleship app that uses words instead of ships.
 Place your words on the grid and try and find the ships placed by the computer.

 ## Project Setup / Getting Started